Manan-Singh/SwiftTrading/README.md

 - Everyone should have basic knowledge of docker.
 - Have a better understanding of how the stratgies run
 - Make the initial directory structure clearer
+### Lessons learned:
+- Never assume facts on the subject material
 ## References
 [Insert wireframes here]
 [Outside material we thought was useful]